 What is the best way to deal with this risk?
 In the case of Private Pilot students, we recommend that they retain an additional $8,000 in reserve for financial planning purposes should a cost overrun be encountered.
 Just to be on the cautious side, we recommend Commercial Pilot Students do the same.
 We also point out that—in all cases—training costs can be substantially reduced in conjunction with regular flying and effective student self-study and preparation for flights.

 Important Considerations for International Students

-For International Students, our admissions process requires that you send a non-refundable $500 administrative fee, payable to Coastal Pacific Aviation, which will be used to fund administrative and courier costs, including the preparation and issue of the Letter of Acceptance.
-You will use Letter of Acceptance when you begin your application for a Study Permit and Visa.
-All payments made by International students must be made by Wire Transfer—please contact Jing (Ashley) He, Coastal Pacific Aviation’s Accounting Officer via email to obtain detailed information on how to pay with Wired Transfer.
-For all sorts of additional information importance to International Students, please see the International Students’ Page of this website.
+For International Students, our admissions process requires that you send a non-refundable $350 administrative fee, payable to Coastal Pacific Aviation, which will be used to fund administrative and courier costs, including the preparation and issue of the Letter of Acceptance.
+You will use the Letter of Acceptance when you begin your application for a Study Permit and Visa.
+For all sorts of additional information important to International Students, please see the International Students’ Page of this website.

 “This program has been approved by the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills & Training”.